Current Affairs-Topics

 Therefore, reservation for backward classes in India needs to be revisited, with the right balance of fairness and opportunity.

 The impact of reservation cap removal would fundamentally alter the way India's caste-based reservation system functions.
-However, for any constitutional changes, there needs to be a dialogue between political parties and a well-considered Supreme Court ruling on reservation cap.
+However, for any constitutional changes, there needs to be a dialogue between political parties and a well-considered Supreme Court ruling on the reservation cap.

 Final Thoughts